-For some fertility problems, your doctor may recommend in vitro fertilization.
+For some fertility problems, your healthcare provider may recommend in vitro fertilization.
 During IVF, sperm and egg are combined outside the body in a lab.
 A fertilized egg (embryo) is then placed in the uterus to grow.
-In most cases, IVF is done using hormone medications to increase the chances of success.
-Be sure to talk with your doctor about the details, success rates, and costs of this procedure.
+In most cases, IVF is done using hormone medicines to increase the chances of success.
+Be sure to talk with your healthcare provider about the details, success rates, and costs of this procedure.

 How IVF works

-Hormone medication is used to stimulate the ovaries to produce multiple mature eggs.
+Hormone medicine is used to stimulate the ovaries to produce multiple mature eggs.

 Sperm are combined with the eggs in a lab.
-If there are problems with fertilization, 1 sperm can be injected directly into an egg.
+If there are problems with fertilization, one sperm can be injected directly into an egg.
 This process is called intracytoplasmic sperm injection (ICSI).

-A few days after fertilization, 1 or more embryos are placed into the uterus.
-For many women, the chance of pregnancy with transfer of 1 embryo is excellent and reduces the risk of a multiple pregnancy.
-The American Society for Reproductive Medicine has made recommendations for the number of embryos to transfer based on a woman's age and quality of embryos.
+A few days after fertilization, one or more embryos are placed into the uterus.
+For many women, the chance of pregnancy with transfer of one embryo is excellent and reduces the risk of a multiple pregnancy.
+The American Society for Reproductive Medicine has made recommendations for the number of embryos to transfer.
+This is based on a woman's age and quality of embryos.

 Using frozen embryos

 Although many embryos are created during an IVF cycle, only a certain number are placed in the uterus.
 The rest may be frozen for later use.
-This prevents the woman from having to go through another cycle of egg stimulation and retrieval and is less costly.
+This prevents the woman from having to go through another cycle of egg stimulation and retrieval.
+It is also less costly.